codeshef/InstagramApp/README.md

                                                              use of AWS(Amazon web service).

            Second step:

-            In second step we are going to learn Advanced Parse Technique:
+            In second step we are going to learn Advanced Parse Technique: In this step we are learning about the methods to store data in Parse server and to get data from parse server.

+            Third step:

+            Advanced Queries: